Redefining precision medicine.

-Qureight accelerates clinical trial development at key decision points through data curation and AI-powered decision making.
-We work with pharmaceutical companies, contract research organisations and hospitals to curate data and help the best drugs get approved: so they can be given to patients who need them the most.
-We are currently focused on lung and heart disease.
+Qureight accelerates drug development at key decision points through data curation and AI-powered decision making.
+We work with biopharma, contract research organisations, and hospitals to curate data and get the best drugs approved fast.

 Our AI-powered technology stack enables collaborative analysis for imaging, clinical data and biomarkers